ezraporter/AWS-Educational-Training/ACloudGuru_Solutions_Architect_Associate_Notes.md

 :bulb: If you have a **persistent spot request** you can't take down instances because the request will see that you have less than the determined spot max and will just keep provisioning instances, you must cancel the requests themselves first.
 Then you still need to go and terminate the instances.

-:bulb: **Spot Fleets** are collections of spot instances and (optionallu) on-demand instances.
+:bulb: **Spot Fleets** are collections of spot instances and (optionally) on-demand instances.
 Spot fleets launch a number of spot insances to meet the target capacity specified in a spot fleet request.
 The fleet will maintain the target capacity if your spot instances are interrupted.

 - :bulb: TL;DR: Spot fleets will try and match the target capacity in your price restraints
   - Launch pools can be defined for things like EC2 instance type, OS, and AZ and you can define multiple pools.